melato/lxops.examples/README.md

 	cd alpine/containers
 	lxops launch -name example1 example.yaml

+This creates container "example1" and profile "example1.lxops".
+The profile is empty in this example.

-This example shows how to launch a container from an image, configure profiles and run cloud-config files.
+The example shows how to launch a container from an image, configure profiles and run cloud-config files.
-It does not create any disk devices for the container.
-It does not use any lxops properties.
-It is hardcoded to use a specific publicly-available image.
+It is uses a specific publicly-available image.

+# nginx template and container
+The nginx examples create a custom image, and use it to launch and rebuild containers with attached devices.

-# configure lxops global properties
+## configure lxops global properties
-The remaining examples use two lxops properties, which you can set as follows:
+The nginx example uses two lxops properties, which you can set as follows:
 - select a base alpine image to use, typically the latest, for example images:alpine/3.18
-- select a root ZFS filesystem to use, for example z/demo. zfs must be able to create this filesystem with: sudo zfs create -p.
+- select a root ZFS filesystem to use, for example z/demo zfs must be able to create this filesystem with: sudo zfs create -p.

 Run: